domkris/AuthDemo/README.md

         options => builder.Configuration.Bind("CookieSettings", options));
 ```

-The Authentication middleware is added in Program.cs by calling *UseAuthentication*.<br>
+The Authentication middleware is added to Program.cs by calling *UseAuthentication*.<br>
 Calling *UseAuthentication* registers the middleware that uses the previously registered authentication schemes.<br>
 Call *UseAuthentication* before any middleware that depends on users being authenticated.